Making disks available on your own machine

 /etc/auto.master

-with the main configuration of autofs and
+with the main autofs configuration and

 /etc/auto.home